cooperative-computing-lab/cctools/python_packaging/README.md

 - Generates the appropriate JSON file in the current working directory
 2. `./python_package_create output.json venv.tar.gz`
 - Will create a packed tarball of the environment named `venv.tar.gz` in the current working directory
-- To more easily debug, remove the redirected output to `/dev/null` in the subprocess call to see all output of the environment creation and module installation
 3. `./python_package_run venv.tar.gz python3 hi.py`
 - Runs the `python3 hi.py` task command within the `venv.tar.gz` Conda environment